open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 ##### Figure 22.
 A typical candidateAssistants event

-The _candidateAssistant_ event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
-This will usually be in response to a _findAssistant_ event (see above for a description of its use cases).
+The _candidateAssistants_ event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
+This will usually be in response to a _findAssistant_ event.

-The _candidateAssistant_ event has one mandatory parameter named _endpoints_.
-This is a list of potential service endpoints.
-Each item in the list contains some or all of the following key/value pairs:
+Once an agent receives a _findAssistant_ event it can do a combination of the following:

+- Recommend one or more agents (including itself) to service this request.
+- Recommend one or more agents to help find who can service this request.

+In order to support this the _candidateAssistants_ event has two mandatory parameters:

+- _servicingManifests_ - A list of agents that can service this request.
+- _discoveryManifests_ - A list of agents that can recommend other agents to service this request.

+Each list item in the recommendation is the manifest format as specified in [4] with two notable exceptions:

+1. It is permissible to return only a subset of the manifest.
+The only mandatory manifest items are:
-- _url_ - The service endpoint of the assistant. (mandatory)
+  - _identification_/_serviceEndpoint_ - The service endpoint of the assistant. (mandatory)
-- _synopsis_ - A brief synopsis of the capabilities of this endpoint. (optional)
+  - _identification_/_synopsis_ - A brief synopsis of the capabilities of this endpoint. (optional)

+2. The manifest object can contain one additional optional key that is not present in the manifest specification:
-- _score_ - A recommendation score between 0 and 100 (optional)
+  - _score_ - A recommendation score between 0 and 100

-The _synopsis_ will typically be the same text as that returned by the _requestManifest_ event on the endpoint located at the _url_ but this is not a mandatory requirement.
+Any assistant that is returned in the _servicingManifests_ can be considered suitable to be sent an _invite_ to join the conversatoin and service the request.
+If there are no recommendations to be made then an empty array should be returned in _servicingManifests_.
+An agent can also recommend itself.
+This means that the _findAssitant_ event can also be used to check if a servicing agent is willing and able to service an enquiry prior to intiting it to do so.

+Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be sent a _findAssistant_ event with the same _whisper_.
+This allows an agent to recommend that the client uses another discovery agent to find a solution.
+The _discoveryManifests_ parameter is mandatory and should contain an empty array if no discovery agents are to be recommended.
+An agent should not recommend itself in the _discoveryManifests_.
+This could lead to infinite regress.

+Note that there is no requirement in the OVON framework for an assistant to be exclusively either a discovery agent or a servicing agent.
+They can be both and the requesting assistant should be prepared to support both use case 1 or 2 - i.e. prepared for an agent to recommend itself for a task or recommend another agent for a task.
+There is also nothing to stop an agent recommending servicing agents and discovery agents in its response.

 The recommending agent is free to use any mechanism it wants to generate the _score_.